 (a) Transaction Documents.
 Each of the Trust, the Administrative Agent and the Purchasers shall have signed and delivered a counterpart to this Agreement and the Agents and the Trustee shall have received a fully executed original of each of the Transaction Documents.

 (b) Certificates.
-The Class A Certificateholders shall have received the Class A Series 1 Certificates with an aggregate Class A Initial Base Amount equal to the amount of the initial purchase hereunder by the Class A Certificateholders, duly executed by the Trustee on behalf of the Trust.
-The Class B Certificateholders shall have received the Class B Series 1 Certificates with an aggregate Class B Initial Base Amount equal to the amount of the initial purchase hereunder by the Class B Certificateholders,.
+The Class A Certificateholders shall have received the Class A Series 1 Certificates [and the Class A Series 2 Certificates] with an aggregate Class A Initial Base Amount equal to the amount of the initial purchase hereunder by the Class A Certificateholders, duly executed by the Trustee on behalf of the Trust.
+The Class B Certificateholders shall have received the Class B Series 1 Certificates [and the Class B Series 2 Certificates] with an aggregate Class B Initial Base Amount equal to the amount of the initial purchase hereunder by the Class B Certificateholders,.

 (c) Original Production Payments.
-The Agents shall have received (i) a certificate of the Servicer to the Trustee in substantially the form of Exhibit C certifying that each of the Engineering Criteria has been satisfied with respect to the Original Production Payments, (ii) a copy of the relevant Independent Reserve Report and copies of all the relevant Production Payment Documents.
+The Agents shall have received (i) a certificate of the Servicer to the Trustee in substantially the form of Exhibit C certifying that each of the Engineering Criteria has been satisfied with respect to the Original Production Payments, (ii) a certificate of the Servicer to the Trustee in substantially the form of Exhibit D certifying that the cash flow projections prepared by the Servicer were prepared in accordance with the requirements of the Trust Agreement and were based on the appropriate information contained in the Independent Reserve Report with respect to the Original Production Payments, and (iii) a confirmation from the Servicer stating that the Trustee has received certified copies of the relevant cash flow projections prepared by the Servicer, a copy of the relevant Independent Reserve Report and (iii) copies of all of the relevant Production Payment Documents.

 (d) Due Authorization, Execution, and Delivery.
 All proceedings in connection with the transactions contemplated by this Participation Agreement and each of the Transaction Documents and all other documents and instruments incident to such transactions shall be in form and substance satisfactory to the Agents and shall have been duly authorized, executed and delivered by the respective parties thereto and shall be in full force and effect on the Closing Date.